Pfern/TtT-in-Portugal-2016/TtT_session_4.md

 http://www.kirkpatrickpartners.com/OurPhilosophy/TheNewWorldKirkpatrickModel/tabid/303/Default.aspx

 The evaluation of training is a difficult subject.
-There is an obvious need to standardise to allpow for the comparison of observations.
+There is an obvious need to standardise to allow for the comparison of observations.

+You may like to read an article about applying Kirkpatrick's methods. https://www.mindtools.com/pages/article/kirkpatrick.htm